Difference Between Tax Credits and Deductions

 What is Tax Credit?

 Tax Credit refers to the amount which can be offset against the overall tax obligation.
 It is the total amount which an assessee can reduce from the taxes payable to the authorities.
-The major benefit of the tax credit is it directly reduces the component of tax liability and is directly measured in terms of the respective currency.
+Its major benefit is it directly reduces the component of tax liability and is directly measured in terms of the respective currency.
 There are various types of tax credit available: